dfm/python-fsps/docs/installation.rst

    - `MILES` (default)
    - `BASEL`

+* Dust emission libraries

+   - `DL07` (default)
+   - `THEMIS`

-Changing either library requires switching off the relevant default, which for isochrones is `MIST` and for spectra is `MILES`, and switching on the desired library.
+Changing any of these libraries requires switching off the relevant default, which for isochrones is `MIST` and for spectra is `MILES`, and switching on the desired library.
 As an example, you can change to Padova isochrones and the BaSeL low resolution synthetic stellar library by re-installing:

 .. code-block:: bash